kcelebi/riscv-assembler/README.md

 # riscv-assembler
 RISC-V Assembly code assembler package.

-This package contains tools and functions that can convert RISC-V Assembly code to machine code.
+This package contains tools and functions that can convert **RISC-V** Assembly code to machine code.
 The whole process is implemented using Python purely for understandability, less so for efficiency in computation.
-These tools can be used to convert given lines of code or whole files.
+These tools can be used to _convert given lines of code or [whole files](#convert) to machine code_.
 For conversion, output file types are binary, text files, and printing to console.
-The supported instruction types are R, I, S, SB, U, and UJ.
+The supported instruction types are **R, I, S, SB, U, and UJ**.
 Almost all standard instructions are supported, most pseudo instructions are also supported (see [helper functions](#helper-functions) about adding pseudo/missing instructions).

 # Table of Contents